bengsfort/irsdk-node/examples/README.md

 $ pnpm add ../../packages/irsdk-node/path/to/tarball.tar.gz
 ```

-The example should then run with production packaged versions of the packages,f
-ideal for testing.
+The example should then run with production packaged versions of the packages, ideal for testing.